A2Faisal/SESAME/README.md

 > 🔍 **Note:** Ensure that all paths in the notebook refer to `test/data/` correctly.
 The folder structure must be preserved when cloning or downloading the repository.

 ## Contact
-For questions or inquiries about the SESAME project, please contact [abdullah-al.faisal@mail.mcgill.ca](mailto:abdullah-al.faisal@mail.mcgill.ca).
+For questions or inquiries about the SESAME project, please contact [abdullah-al.faisal@mail.mcgill.ca](mailto:abdullah-al.faisal@mail.mcgill.ca) or [maxwell.kaye@mail.mcgill.ca](mailto:maxwell.kaye@mail.mcgill.ca).